Gianpi612/torrents2py/README.md

 # - results: a list of dictionaries, each containing information about a torrent,
 #            including Title, Uploaded, Size, Seeds, Peers, etc.
 # - magnet_links: a list of magnet links corresponding to each torrent in the results.

 results, magnet_links = search_torrents("Search input")

 ```

-If we want to print the informations about the torrents we found we could do:
+If you'd like to print all information about the found torrents, you can do the following:

 ```python
 from torrentz2py import search_torrents